mlampros/ClusterR/README.md

 <br>

-or download the latest version from Github using the *remotes* package,
+or download the latest version from Github using the *pak* package,

 <br>